F-1 Regulations & Maintaining Your F-1 Status

-The United States government places requirements on F-1 students and also on the universities which have received government permission to enroll them.
-Each Marquette F-1 student is responsible to know this information.
-Please be sure to visit the Maintaining Your F-1 Status section below, and make it a point to familiarize yourself with this information.
+The U.S. government places requirements on F-1 students and also on the universities that have government permission to enroll them.
+Each Marquette F-1 students is responsible to know and follow these regulations in order to maintain their F-1 status.
+Please be sure to review the Maintaining Your F-1 Status section below, which provides a summary of the F-1 regulations, to ensure you can maintain your status by knowing and following these regulations.
+Failure to follow these regulations will result in the termination of your SEVIS record and likely loss of legal status.

 Forms and Procedures